11Hayden/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles - to list all files inculding hidden files 5-listfilesdigitonly - to list files in a digit format 6-firstdirectory - to create a directory in /tmp/
+4-listmorefiles - to list all files inculding hidden files 5-listfilesdigitonly - to list files in a digit format 6-firstdirectory - to create a directory in /tmp/ 7-movethatfile - to move betty in tmp to my_first_directory in tmp